Uncertainty Prediction for Deep Sequential Regression Using Meta Models: Conclusions

 \section{Conclusions}

 In this work we demonstrated that meta-modeling (MM) provides a powerful new framework for uncertainty prediction.
-Through a systematic evaluation of the proposed MM variants we report considerable relative gains over a constant reference baseline and show that they not only outperform all competitive baselines but also show stability across drift scenarios.
+Through a systematic evaluation of the proposed MM variants we report considerable relative gains over a constant-band reference and demonstrate that they outperform all competitive baselines while showing stability across drift scenarios.
 A jointly trained model integrating the base with a meta component fares best, followed by a white-box setup, indicating that trainable white-box features play an essential role in the task.
 Besides symmetric uncertainty, we also investigated generating asymmetric bounds using dedicated network nodes and showed their benefit in reducing the uncertainty bandwidth.
 We believe these results open an exciting new research avenue for uncertainty quantification in sequential regression.